Harwinton, Connecticut: Demographics

-The median income for a household in the town was $66,222, and the median income for a family was $75,912.
-Males had a median income of $51,597 versus $40,000 for females.
-The per capita income for the town was $32,137.
-About 0.8% of families and 2.2% of the population were below the poverty line, including none of those under age 18 and 3.4% of those age 65 or over.
+According the American Community Survey 5-year estimates for 2018 to 2022, the median household income in the town was $102,078 and per capita income was $53,705.
+An estimated 3.2% of the population were below the poverty line.

 Transportation

 Connecticut Route 4 connects the town to Torrington in the northwest and to Hartford in the east.
 Route 118 connects the town westward to Litchfield center, with a junction for the Route 8 expressway in the western part of Harwinton.
 Route 222 runs south from Harwinton to Thomaston center.
 Route 72 leads south then east to the city of Bristol.